 Donate to Father and Child

-– Improve outcomes for mothers and babies,
+- Improve outcomes for mothers babies and the whole family

 Why donate to Father and Child Trust?

 There are around 60,000 births each year in NZ, and many thousands of dads who will need support in becoming a father.

 Father and Child have provided continuous service, support and experience for dads in crisis, we know what is needed but we need your help to expand our support and services to more fathers families and children.